 Complying with lockout isn't easy, but once you're in compliance, it's easy to maintain.
 In fact, some industries may boost productivity by complying, which helps justify upgrading to a modern graphical approach that utilizes digital pictures and color coded steps to help make lockout easy.

-Jimi Michalscheck is the vice president and co-owner of ESC Services Inc. ESC is an engineering firm that specializes in lockout/tagout compliance.
-They have helped more than 250 companies around the United States achieve and maintain lockout/tagout compliance.
-To contact ESC, visit their Web site at http://www.esc services.com or call ESC directly at 262-939-4825.
+Jimi Michalscheck is the vice president and co-owner of ESC Services Inc., an engineering firm that specializes in lockout/tagout compliance.
+ESC has helped more than 250 companies around the United States achieve and maintain lockout/tagout compliance.
+To contact ESC, visit their website or call ESC directly at 262-939-4825.